Lightstreamer/Lightstreamer-example-Portfolio-client-dojo/README.md

 ## Install
-If you want to install a version of this demo, pointing to your local Lightstreamer Server, follow the steps below.
+If you want to install a version of this demo, pointing to your local Lightstreamer Server instance, follow the steps below.

 * As prerequisite, the full version of the [Lightstreamer - Portfolio Demo - Java Adapter](https://github.com/Weswit/Lightstreamer-example-Portfolio-adapter-java) has to be deployed on your local Lightstreamer Server instance.
 Please follow the [installation instructions for the full version of the *Portfolio Demo*](https://github.com/Weswit/Lightstreamer-example-Portfolio-adapter-java#portfolio-demo).
 * Download this project.
 * Get the `lightstreamer_namespace.js` file from the `DOCS-SDKs\sdk_client_javascript\alternative_libs` folder of the [latest Lightstreamer distribution](http://www.lightstreamer.com/download) and put it in the `src` folder of the project.
 Alternatively you can build a `lightstreamer_namespace.js` file from the [online generator](http://www.lightstreamer.com/distros/Lightstreamer_Allegro-Presto-Vivace_5_1_1_Colosseo_20140310/Lightstreamer/DOCS-SDKs/sdk_client_javascript/tools/generator.html).
 In that case be sure to include the LightstreamerClient, Subscription and StatusWidget modules and to use the "AMD with namespaced names" version.
 * Download the [Dojo Toolkit](http://download.dojotoolkit.org) and copy the `dojox` folder from the package to the `src` folder of the project.
 The demo requires the Dojo Toolkit v.1.8 or higher.
 * Using the [CommonJS Package Manager](https://github.com/kriszyp/cpm) install dgrid, dijit and lightstreamer-store in the `src` folder of the project; dependencies for these packages will be automatically resolved by the cpm process:
-    * `> cpm install dgrid`
+    * `> cpm install dgrid 0.3.8`
     * `> cpm install dijit`
     * `> cpm install lightstreamer-store`
 * Deploy this demo on the Lightstreamer Server (used as Web server) or in any external Web Server.
 If you choose the former: